Tampa Free Library: Library Usage and Floorplan

 The library was widely used by patrons across Tampa who had fewer branches to choose from at the time of its use as an active branch.
 University students would enjoy the ample collection in order to do the research and study required of them.
 High school students would also research at the branch, and some would enjoy going to the pool hall across the street from the library, which was notorious among patrons as well as librarians for having a diverse and interesting clientele that was not always a welcome presence at the library and would sometimes be a source of mischief.
 At the "7th Avenue Library," as it was called by some patrons, children would enjoy storytelling, which would happen once or twice in the afternoon according to patron memories, and book selection in the children's library on west side of the basement level.

 Bernadette Storck, a worker of the library with the cataloging and processing department, details her memories of the library's floorplan and processes: The library had a circulation desk on the first floor, with reference on one side and popular materials on the other.
 In the downstairs area, the west side housed the children's department, where story time took place and children's material was kept.
 On the east side of that floor, cataloging and processing took place.
 This involved hand lettering along spines in order to determine branches and subjects.
 The bookmobile collection was also housed there, as Tampa's first bookmobile was kept at the Tampa Free Library.
 Upon patron request, back issues of newspapers and magazines, kept behind smoked glass, would be sent upstairs.
 A dumbwaiter was used to put materials in and take them upstairs, as the building's current elevator had not been added yet.

-Reasons for Closure
+History

+Funding and Construction

+The Old Tampa Free Public Library was one of the first of only ten public libraries in Florida to receive a grant from Andrew Carnegie in order to construct and establish public community libraries.
+During the beginning of the 20th century, the society editor of the Tampa Tribune, Louise Frances Dodge, initiated the grab for the Carnegie funding for a library in Tampa in 1905.
+After much debate regarding Carnegie's money, Tampa was awarded a $25,000 grant in 1912.
+In 1913, it was increased to $50,000.

+After another lengthy debate about location, the Old Tampa Free Public Library (also known as the Exceptional Children Education Center) was erected at 102 E. Seventh Avenue and completed June 30, 1915.
+The refusal of Tampa's city council to fund the new library, it was not opened to the public until April 27, 1917, after settling for $10,000 per year to the library.
+It served as Tampa's main library until 1968.
+It is now home to the City of Tampa's Community Affairs Department.